 An authoritative list of other open access repositories is available via the Registry of Open Access Repositories (ROAR).

 Open access is about distribution and making information available; it does not significantly change the production of research, and does not seek to change author rights.
 In fact, in most cases authors who publish via an open access model retain more rights over their their works that when publishing under a traditional model.
 Authors who publish via open access agree to right of use, allowing unrestricted distribution (reading, downloading, copying, sharing, storing, and printing) of the full-text work, so long as the original author is given credit.
 Authors may choose to license their works under open content licensing, such as Creative Commons.

 To search for permissions given by publishers as part of a journal publisher's copyright transfer agreement see the SHERPA/ tool.

 Benefits and Concerns

 There are a variety of benefits and challenges to the open access publishing model.
 One of the major benefits to open access publishing is the increased access the public has to scholarly research.
 This increased availability of research leads to increased citation rates for authors.
 Disciplines also enjoy more international and cross-disciplinary collaboration when information is more freely available.
 One of the common myths about open access publishing is that articles published in an open access journal will be considered of lower quality than those published in a traditional journal.
 Some open access journals may not be as well recognized as some traditionally-published journals, however the research quality of both types of journal does not depend on the publishing model used by the journal.

 Why Libraries Are Involved

 Intellectual property includes patents, copyright, trade-marks and industrial design.
 These rights protect intangible subjects that are produced as a result of human creativity.
 Intellectual property rights mean that other people can be stopped from using the "property" and that the rights can be transferred.
-These rights may include what academics produce through their research, depending on a researcher's agreement with her/his institution.
+Open access does not change intellectual property rights.
+For information about intellectual property in Canada see the Canadian Intellectual Property Office.